-Ms. Han received her Bachelor’s degree from the Curtis Institute of Music studying with Eleanor Sokoloff, her Master of Music degree from the Juilliard School as a pupil of Robert McDonald, and her Doctorate at SUNY Stony Brook, privately studied with Eduardus Halim.
-She has given masterclasses at Harvard University, New York University, Boston University, Berklee College of Music, Indiana University, San Francisco Conservatory, San Francisco State University, College of William & Mary, City University of New York, State University of New York, California State University, Longy School of Music, Amalfi Coast Music Festival and Amica Piano Festival in Italy, and Festival Grobe in Spain.
+Ms. Han received her Bachelor’s degree from the Curtis Institute of Music studying with Eleanor Sokoloff, her Master of Music degree from the Juilliard School as a pupil of Robert McDonald, and her Doctorate at SUNY Stony Brook.
+She has given masterclasses and seminars at Harvard University, New York University, Boston University, Berklee College of Music, Indiana University, San Francisco Conservatory, San Francisco State University, College of William & Mary, City University of New York, State University of New York, California State University, Longy School of Music, Amalfi Coast Music Festival, Amica Piano Festival in Italy, and Festival Grobe in Spain.

-As an avid Chamber Musician, Yoonie Han is the founder of the Gloriosa Piano Trio, with which it had a sold-out debut at the Flagler Museum in Palm Beach, Florida.
-The Trio has taught and performed at New Jersey City University, Georgia Southwestern State University, Emory University, Shorter University, and University of North Florida.
-She has collaborated with Canadian Brass, Alexander String Quartet, Attach Quartet, Metropolitan Opera’s Lindemann Young Artists Program, and Kronberg Academy in Germany.
+As an avid chamber musician, Yoonie Han is the founder of the Gloriosa Piano Trio, which had a sold-out debut at the Flagler Museum in Palm Beach, Florida.
+The Trio has taught and performed at New Jersey City University, Georgia Southwestern State University, Emory University, and University of North Florida.
+She has also collaborated with Canadian Brass, Alexander String Quartet, Juilliard Graduate Resident Quartets, Metropolitan Opera’s Lindemann Young Artists Program, and Kronberg Academy in Germany.

 Working with living composers, Ms Han has premiered several pieces that were commissioned and composed for her or her piano trio.
-The composer Theodore Wiprud, who is Vice President for Education at the New York Philharmonic, composed a trilogy of works for Ms. Han based on painting by John Singer Sargent, one of which, “El Jaleo,” is included on Ms. Han’s album titled “Love and Longing.”
+The composer Theodore Wiprud, the Vice President for Education at the New York Philharmonic, composed a trilogy of works for Ms. Han based on paintings by John Singer Sargent, one of which, “El Jaleo,” is included on Ms. Han’s album titled “Love and Longing.”

-Ms. Han has also enjoyed special sponsorships from Roche Bobois, the Paris-based international retailer of fine furniture; Brequet, Switzerland’s leading maker of luxury timepieces, and Dolce & Gabbana, he Italian fashion house, which has supplied gowns for her concerts.
+Ms. Han has also enjoyed special sponsorships from Roche Bobois, the Paris-based international retailer of fine furniture; Brequet, Switzerland’s leading maker of luxury timepieces, and Dolce & Gabbana, the Italian fashion house, which has supplied gowns for her concerts.

-She has performed benefit concerts for the American Cancer Society, Philippines Cancer Society, Legal Aid Society, American Friends of London Philharmonic, and New York Asian Week.
+She has performed benefit concerts for the American Cancer Society, the Philippines Cancer Society, the Legal Aid Society, the American Friends of the London Philharmonic, and New York Asian Week.

-She is an Assistant Professor of Piano and Chamber Music, and Artistic Events Coordinator at Bilkent University, Turkey.
-She’s a founder and Artistic Director of the Bilkent Piano Festival, as well as the Young Artists Concert Series at Korean Cultural Center in Turkey, and is the founding director and chairwoman of the Steinway & Sons Award in Turkey.
+She was an Assistant Professor of Piano and Chamber Music and Artistic Events Coordinator at Bilkent University, Turkey, from 2015 to 2018.
+She is the founder and Artistic Director of the Bilkent International Piano Festival, Young Artists Concert Series at Korean Cultural Center in Turkey, and is the founding director and chairwoman of the Steinway & Sons Award in Turkey.
 Dr. Han is currently an Assistant Professor of Piano at Hong Kong Baptist University.